Companion SDK & API reference

 onConfirmRequest | companion.confirm_request | A sensitive-op approval request.
 Session tokens resolve it with confirmAction; first-party user tokens observe only (stepUp ⇒ biometric gate on the first-party surface). |

-onAudio | companion.audio | TTS clip reference (non-call modality). |
+onAudio | companion.audioReserved | TTS clip reference (non-call modality). |

-onExpression | companion.expression | Avatar viseme / expression / gesture cue (for VRM embeds). |
+onExpression | companion.expressionReserved | Avatar viseme / expression / gesture cue (for VRM embeds). |

-onUsage | control.usage | Per-token metering echo for a usage/billing view. |
+onUsage | control.usageReserved | Per-token metering echo for a usage/billing view. |

-onError | control.error | Agent / transport errors ({ code, message }). |
+onError | control.error | Agent / transport errors ({ code, message }).
+The code vocabulary is exported typed since 0.30.0: CONTROL_ERROR_CODES plus the ControlErrorCodeValue union (includes the SDK-synthesized stream_unauthorized) — switch on it with autocomplete. |

 World-state